Tourists flee wildfires on Greek island of Rhodes | Science-Environment

 Tourists flee wildfires on Greek island of Rhodes

+Thousands spent the night on beaches and streets during what Greece said was its biggest safe transport of residents and tourists in emergency conditions.
+Some 19,000 people were moved from homes and hotels overnight as fires burning since last Wednesday gathered pace, tearing through forests until the flames reached coastal resorts on the island's south-eastern coast.

-Thousands of tourists and residents fleeing wildfires on the Greek island of Rhodes took refuge in schools and shelters on Sunday, with many evacuated on private boats from beaches as flames threatened resorts and coastal villages.
-Thousands spent the night on beaches and streets.
+Thousands of tourists and residents fleeing wildfires on the Greek island of Rhodes took refuge in schools and shelters on Sunday, with many evacuated on private boats as flames threatened resorts and coastal villages.
+Thousands spent the night on beaches and streets during what Greece said was its biggest safe transport of residents and tourists in emergency conditions.

+Some 19,000 people were moved from homes and hotels overnight as fires burning since last Wednesday gathered pace, tearing through forests until the flames reached coastal resorts on the island's south-eastern coast.
+Some holidaymakers said they walked for miles in scorching heat to reach safety.
+The fires left trees black and skeletal.
+Dead animals lay in the road near burnt-out cars.

 In Lindos, famed for an acropolis on a massive rock within medieval walls, a blaze charred the hillside and buildings.
-Thanasis Virinis, a vice mayor of Rhodes, told Mega television on Sunday that between 4,000 and 5,000 people were in temporary accommodation, calling for donations of essentials such as mattresses and bedclothes.
+Thanasis Virinis, a vice mayor of Rhodes, told Mega television on Sunday that between 4,000 and 5,000 people were in temporary accommodation.

 Evacuees were taken to conference centres and school buildings, where they were given food, water and medical assistance, authorities said.
-One pregnant woman and another person were hospitalised, fire brigade spokesperson Ioannis Artopoios said.

-German travel association DRV said around 20,000 German tourists were on the island, but only a small proportion were affected by the evacuations.
-Tour operator Jet2 said five planes due to take more tourists to the island would instead fly empty and take people home on their scheduled flights.
-Air France-KLM said its daily flight from Rhodes was operating as normal.
-Ryanair said its flights to and from the island were unaffected by the fire.

-TUI said it cancelled all outbound flights to Rhodes up to and including Tuesday.
-"Customers currently in Rhodes will return on their intended flight home," it said in a statement.
+LOCAL GENEROSITY

 More than 250 fire fighters, assisted by 18 aircraft, set up firebreaks to shield a dense forest and more residential areas.

-German national Andreas Guhl said on return to Cologne-Bonn airport that he had escaped the worst in Rhodes although he saw smoke on the horizon and heard "horror" stories from locals.
-"It was very hot and very dry on the island and it wasn’t too far from our hotel," he said.
-"You just hope it doesn’t reach you but the wind was always in our favour."
+Nevertheless, some tourists were still arriving.

+Pawel Kozlowski, from Warsaw, landed on Sunday afternoon and drove through Kiotari.
+"There are burnt cars, electrical lines are on the ground, we saw a broken electricity pole, still smoking.
+(It) looks like a war zone," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)